Perceived Social Risk

 This risk perception may manifest as a fear of not understanding how to do something on your device and getting frustrated and stressed what your friends will think.
 This can also lead to increased ICT anxiety.
 For instance, Joshua’s had cataract surgery and frustrated he can’t see very well.
 He’s feeling stressed and anxious that he won’t be able to keep up in his beginners’ ICT class and make a fool of himself, so he stays at home by himself.

 “I fear bothering others with my ICT questions and making a fool of myself.”

 Social risks may manifest as a fear of bothering others with questions and making a fool of oneself because they don’t know how to use ICT.
-For instance, Joshua is single and does not have as good grasp of ICT as his peers.
+For instance, Joshua is single and does not have as good a grasp of ICT as his peers.
 He also lacks people around to help.
-His friends are not as tech savvy, and he is not close with his children and grandchildren.
+His friends are not as tech savvy, and he is not close to his children and grandchildren.